Menu Close

 Contest Coordinator: Seth Engleman

 Contestants will build a CO2 car to state specifications.
 The car will be raced once with the top 8 fastest times advancing to the competition.
 A detailed drawing plan of the car is required for judging.
 The overall winner will be graded on plans, appearance and speed.
 Click here for technical standards.
-Cars to be checked in Thursday night from 5:30-7 pm at competition location.
+Contestants will build a CO2 car to state specifications.
+The car will be raced for time.
+A detailed drawing plan of the car is required for judging.
+The overall winner will be graded on plans, appearance and speed.
+For Technical Standards use this Link.
+The only time contestants must be at the competition area is for check-in of vehicles on Friday April 10th from 8:00am-9:00am.

 Additional Information: limit 4 students per school